Avoid HR Headaches: Stay Compliant without Legal Bottlenecks

 If you’re still planning your structure, the broader build guidance in Everything You Need to Know About Building a Knowledge Base for HR will help.

-Why AllyMatter is built for HR compliance (and wikis aren’t)
+Why AllyMatter is built for HR compliance

-General wikis store text; compliance needs evidence.
+General wikis store text.
+Compliance needs evidence.
 AllyMatter turns the compliance must-haves into routine steps you won’t skip.

 • Approvals captured on the policy (names, roles, timestamps)